au-ts/lionsos_docs/content/docs/examples/webserver/_index.md

 with a DHCP server that will hand out IPv4 addresses corresponding to each of the Mac addresses.

-As at the time of writing, the MAC addresses are:
+At the time of writing, the MAC addresses are:

 | Component   |      MAC       |
 |:------------|:--------------:|